ecspecial/myFlix-Angular-client/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+### Technologies:
+- The Movie API: AWS (Amazon Web Services), Docker, Node.js and Express.
+- Angular: The client-side application is built using Angular.
+- TypeScript.
+- Angular Material: it is used for creating a consistent and visually appealing user interface in the myFlix Angular app.
+- Typedoc: Typedoc for generating documentation from TypeScript code/